-Any structure having a roof, self-supporting or supported by columns or walls, which is permanently affixed to the ground,
+Any structure having a roof, self-supporting or supported by columns or walls, which is permanently affixed to the ground, and intended for the shelter, housing or enclosure of persons, animals or chattel.

 Building Inspector

 The Building Inspector of the City.